Cry0lab/CrushFTP-Server/README.md

 The script will do the following in this order:

-1: Install dependencies (wget nano unzip java)
+1: Install dependencies (wget nano unzip java net-tools)

 2: Stop and Disable the OS Firewall